 School Admissions Consultation 2022-2023

-Summary of consultation on admission arrangements for community and voluntary controlled schools 2022-2023
+Nottinghamshire County Council's consultation on arrangements for community and voluntary controlled schools is now closed

-This consultation invites you to give your views about the proposed admission arrangements for community and voluntary controlled schools in Nottinghamshire for 2022-2023 and is open from 5 October 2020 to 29 November 2020.
+Nottinghamshire County Council consulted on its admission arrangements for community and voluntary controlled schools in Nottinghamshire between 5 October 2020 until 29 November 2020.
+This consultation enabled you to give your views about the proposed changes to admission arrangements for community and voluntary controlled schools in Nottinghamshire for 2022-2023.

 There are different types of schools in Nottinghamshire.
 The County Council is the admission authority for community and voluntary controlled schools.
 This means that we are responsible for the admission arrangements for these schools.